kazzle101/ShrimpRocks/README.md

 ```
 wget https://dl.fbaipublicfiles.com/segment_anything/sam_vit_h_4b8939.pth
 ```
-Optional, and you have a suitable GPU: As the apt package does not include CUDA support, this is easy to enable and gives Segment Anything a speed boost: for your platform, install the cuda toolkit from nvidia first: <a href="https://developer.nvidia.com/cuda-downloads" target="_blank">https://developer.nvidia.com/cuda-downloads</a>
+Optional, and you have a suitable GPU: As the apt package for torch does not include CUDA support, this is easy to enable and gives Segment Anything a speed boost: for your platform, install the cuda toolkit from nvidia first: <a href="https://developer.nvidia.com/cuda-downloads" target="_blank">https://developer.nvidia.com/cuda-downloads</a>
 ```
 sudo apt remove torch